platehub/platehub.github.io/docs/getting-started.md

 ### A site's theme
 The chosen theme gets copied to the site, so you or the site's end user can change it without changing the source theme.
 To download a site's theme, go to the Site dashboard, and click on 'Site settings'. you can download the site's theme by clicking on the 'Theme' tab.

-## Uploading your theme
-After [creating and downloading your theme](#how-to-create-a-theme) (you can also [download a specific site's theme](#a-sites-theme)) you want to add changes to it and upload these changes.
-Plate's dev team created a deployment tool to ensure this process goes with as much ease as possible.
-You only have to turn on the listener, and go edit your theme files.
-The theme tool does the rest.

-Read more about the [Plate Theme Tool](/docs/theme-tool).